MidnightBiscuit/Duffing_equation_solve/README.md

 ## Program

-`Doubly_driven_oscillator_solveivp.py` is a program solving numerically the "modified" Duffing equation.
-The numerical solution relies on the function `solve_ivp` from `scipy` module.
-The method used is by default `RK45` ans `LSODA` proved to be a bit less precise.
-It is much faster that "naïvely" implementing a RK4 method by a factor 25 approximately.
-This program can solve the equation for different drive frequencies ($\omega$).
+$\star$ `DDDAO_3.py` is the main program of this repository.
+It solves the modified Duffing equation using `solve_ivp` function from `scipy` module.
+The equation is solved for a range of parameters sweept during an experiment.
+This allows to modify several parameters at once for each step of the solution.
 To save memory usage only the last data points are saved for each frequency.
+The physics is based upon the work of N. Akerman et al., "[Single-ion nonlinear mechanical oscillator](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.82.061402)," PRA 82, (2010).

 Plotting the amplitude of motion against the drive frequency shows good agrement with the theory.